(Disclosure: Some of the links below may be affiliate links)

 Every Swiss resident that is at least 18 years old.

 Now, it is not for everybody.
-People that are knowledgeable with investing can find cheaper Robo-Advisors because Selma is not cheap.
+People that are knowledgeable about investing can find cheaper Robo-Advisors because Selma Finance is not cheap.
 It may not be the most expensive Robo-Advisors in Switzerland.
 But it is not the cheapest either.

 Also, they do not offer customization of the portfolio.
 So you cannot tweak your portfolio to what you think will perform better (or avoid investing in something that you do not believe in).

 What about you?
-What do you think about Selma?
+What do you think about Selma Finance?